Immersion Teaching Strategies: How to and Why Implement Them in Your Curriculum

-2. If any speaking is required, make sure students know the right words and phrases.
-Either way, teach your students some fun exclamations in the target language that they can shout out when exciting things happen on the field!
+- If any speaking is required, make sure students know the right words and phrases.
+Even if they don’t need to speak, teach your students some fun exclamations they can shout out when exciting things happen in the game.

-A strong storytelling component can really fast-track your students’ knowledge of the language and culture(s) they’re studying via immersion.
+A strong storytelling component can fast-track your students’ knowledge of the language and culture(s) they’re studying via immersion.

-History teachers can make a profound difference in a school immersion program, and language teachers who integrate history lessons into their classes also have this same power.
+History teachers can make a profound difference in a school immersion program, and language teachers who integrate history lessons into their classes also have this power.

 Aside from teaching them about the roots of the language, history gives students a framework to think and understand current events and challenges.